-Skateboarder Stabs Man in Oceanside - NewsBreak
+Skateboarder stabs man in Oceanside - NewsBreak

 The assault in the 300 block of Via Del Norte was reported shortly after 9 a.m., according to the Oceanside Police Department.

-Officers, including a helicopter crew, were searching the area for the assailant — described as a heavily tattooed, bald-headed man wearing black shorts, a blue jacket and black Puma shoes — into the late morning, according to police.
+Officers, including a helicopter crew, were searching the area for the assailant -- described as a heavily tattooed, bald-headed man wearing black shorts, a blue jacket, and black Puma shoes -- through the late morning, according to police.
+He remained at large at midday.

 It was unclear what prompted the stabbing.